Minium: Marshall has one of the best football programs, yet most tragic histories, in Conference USA

 The city is fiercely loyal to Marshall, which is one of Conference USA’s best football programs.
 It has one of the league’s best stadiums, an indoor workout facility and a loyal fan base that has supported the Herd in good times and bad.

-Marshall did not have a winning season until 14 years after plane crash.
+That's in spite of the fact that Marshall did not have a winning season until 14 years after plane crash.
 Seven years later, Marshall won its first I-AA (now FCS) national championship.

 Holliday has taken the Herd to bowls in five of the past seven seasons, and Marshall won all five.